 ping xxx.xxx.xx.xx -l 1500

-Size of Packet – By default the packets sent are a small 32 bytes.
+Size of Packet – By default, the packets sent are a small 32 bytes.
 You can set your own size up to the max 65500 bytes.
-This can really help for stress testing your local network.
+This can really help with stress testing your local network.

 ping xxx.xxx.xx.xx -w 5000

 Time Out – This is in milliseconds.
 The timeout by default is 4,000 milliseconds which amounts to 4 minutes.
 Just seeing if you were still paying attention.
 It really is only 4 seconds.

 Resolves Hostname Address – This is a great one if you are helping someone else and need to find out what router model they are using.
 You can resolve the host of an IP Address with this command.
 Try pinging your router or your local computer with it. ping -a 127.0.0.1.
 Note that this switch will only work in front of the IP Address.

 The Ping command is a network tool used to determine if you are able to send packets between your network computer on the internet to another computer without losing packets along the way.
 By doing this you can determine if you’re online or if a website is down.
 It also calculates round trip time and Time to Live.
 This can let you know if your NIC card is working properly and if you can reach your router or modem.
 It is an invaluable command for troubleshooting internal network and external internet connections.

 Basic Windows Network Tools